gigalixir/gigalixir-cli/docs/source/main.rst

 Modifying an Existing App to Run on Gigalixir
 =============================================

 Whether you have an existing app or you just ran :bash:`mix phoenix.new`, the goal of this guide is to get your app ready for deployment on Gigalixir.
+We assume that you are using Phoenix here.
+If you aren't feel free to `contact us`_ for help.
+As long as your app is serving HTTP traffic on port 4000, you should be good.

 Required Modifications
 ----------------------